Competing and Intertwined Orders in Boson-Doped Mott Antiferromagnets

 On bipartite lattices we can always perform a local gauge transformation on one sublattice to obtain ferromagnetic nearest-neighbor tunnelings~$t \rightarrow -|t|$ regardless of the global sign of tunnelings.
 However, the next nearest-neighbor tunneling~$t'$ remains invariant under this transformation; hence implementing $t'/t > 0$ ($t'/t < 0$) for $\Delta m = \pm 1$ ($\Delta m = 0$), if the quantization axis is perpendicular to the atomic plane.
 The relative coupling strength~$|t'/t|$ depends on the interatomic distance and its relative angle~$\theta$ with respect to the quantization axis.
 For~$\theta=90^\circ$, the long-range dipolar interactions give rise to relatively large ratios~$|t'/t| = 2^{-3/2} \approx 0.35$ on the square lattice, and $|t'/t| = 3^{-3/2} \approx 0.19$ on the honeycomb lattice.
 By exploiting the angular dependency of the dipolar interactions, the ratio~$|t'/t|$ can be tuned over a wider parameter range on the square lattice allowing one to access the full phase diagram in Fig.~\ref{Phase_Diagram}(a) [see SM for more details~\cite{SM}].

 {\it Summary and discussion.---} In this work, we present a comprehensive numerical study of the bosonic $t$-$t'$-$J$ model through large-scale DMRG simulations, and uncover a diverse class of unconventional quantum phases beyond the standard paradigm of uniform condensation (cf. Fig.~\ref{Phase_Diagram}(a)).
 Specifically, at $t'=0$ and low doping, we reproduce the previously reported PDW+AFM phase, where tightly bound hole pairs exhibit long-range phase coherence, whereas individual holes remain incoherent, defying the conventional intuition that single bosons, with more favorable kinetic energy, should condense more readily than bound pairs.
 As doping increases, pairing fades and single bosons regain coherence, condensing at incommensurate momenta $(\pm k^*,0)$, corresponding to the SF* phase.
 Notably, this incommensurate condensation persists even at $t'=0$, indicating that the emergent momentum shift originates from interaction effects rather than band structure.
-Upon further doping, such emergent momentum $k^*$ continuously evolves toward zero, eventually yielding a conventional SF+$xy$-FM phase.
+Upon further doping, such emergent momentum $k^*$ continuously evolves toward zero, eventually yielding a conventional SF+$xy$-FM phase (see Sec.
+D of SM~\cite{SM} for further details on this transition).
 On the $t'>0$ side, dilute holes tend to cluster into larger aggregates, rather than forming coherent boson pairs as in the PDW phase.
 This spatially inhomogeneous configuration can be viewed as a natural interpolation via phase separation between the PDW+AFM phase and the uniform SF+$xy$-FM phase.
 On the $t'<0$ side, the SF*+IM phase identified at $t'=0$ persists over a broad doping range.
-At lower doping, we observe a quantum phase where holes remain paired, yet neither single bosons nor pairs exhibit long-range coherence.
-This phase closely resembles the pseudogap phase, which can be effectively described by the fermionic counterpart of the bosonic model studied here, where preformed pairs emerge without global phase coherence~\cite{Lee2006,Keimer2015}.
+At lower doping, we observe a quantum phase (dPDW) where holes remain paired, yet neither single bosons nor pairs exhibit long-range coherence.
+This phase closely resembles the pseudogap, characterized by preformed Cooper pairs that lack global phase coherence due to dilute charge carriers and strong fluctuations~\cite{Lee2006,Keimer2015}.
+Such a pseudogap phase has been observed previously in the cuprates~\cite{Lee2006,Keimer2015}, where it can be effectively described by the fermionic counterpart of the bosonic model studied here.